For Families

 • Ask you or other family members for financial help?

 A reverse mortgage costs money — there is no question about that.
 The interest compounds, and the loan balance grows over time.
 But the relevant comparison is not "reverse mortgage versus keeping all the equity."
 It is "reverse mortgage versus the next-best realistic option."
 And for most retired Canadian homeowners who cannot qualify for conventional lending, the reverse mortgage is often the lowest-cost, lowest-risk way to access their equity.
+Because reverse mortgage proceeds are tax-free and do not affect OAS, GIS, or CPP benefits, the full amount goes directly to improving your parents' quality of life.

 A Note on Fairness